hmyuuu/kirin/docs/index.md

 support a small eDSL (embedded domain-specific language) called `beer`.
 It describes the process of brewing beer and get drunk.

-Before we start, let's sketch an example of the `beer` language:
+Before we start, let's take a look at what would our `beer` language look like:

 ```python
 @beer